 A variety of small pets such as rabbits, guinea pigs, rats, mice or reptiles are likely to arrive at relief centres.
 These will hopefully arrive in cages suitable for housing and confinement.

 Conditions attached to housing of animals at an emergency animal shelter

 It would be reasonable to expect that local councils attached certain conditions to the housing of animals at an ERC or an emergency shelter.
 Examples of such conditions may include:

-- Animals must be confined or on a leash at all times
+- animals must be always confined or on a leash

-- Animals must not be moved from their designated crate/pen without notification to the person in charge of the animal shelter.
+- animals must not be moved from their designated crate or pen without notification to the person in charge of the animal shelter.

 Keeping an accurate record of each animal that is presented is extremely important.
 Good record keeping will facilitate reunions between owners and animals, and it will assist with the coordination of resources and donations.

 At least one person should be designated to complete paperwork, photograph and put identification on each animal when it comes in.

 There are 3 classifications of animals that arrive during a disaster: